Birda Logo

 Breeding

-Breeding in subarctic wetlands, the Wood Sandpiper lays four pale green eggs between March and May, either on the ground or in reused nests from other bird species.
+Breeding occurs in subarctic wetlands, with four pale green eggs laid between March and May, either on the ground or in reused nests from other bird species like the Fieldfare.

 Similar Species

-The Wood Sandpiper can be confused with the Green Sandpiper or the Solitary Sandpiper but can be distinguished by its leg length, bill size, and the presence or contrast of the white rump patch.
+The Wood Sandpiper can be confused with the Green Sandpiper or the Solitary Sandpiper but can be differentiated by leg length, bill size, and the presence or absence of a white rump patch.

 Diet and Feeding

-The diet of the Wood Sandpiper mainly consists of insects and similar small prey, which it hunts by probing in shallow waters or on wet mud.
+The diet consists primarily of insects and small prey, which the Wood Sandpiper forages for by probing in shallow waters or on wet mud.

 Conservation status

 The Wood Sandpiper is classified as Least Concern by the IUCN, indicating a widespread and stable population.
-It is also a species protected under the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA).
+It is also protected under the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA).

 Wood Sandpiper Sounds